Authentic community starts here.

 Because of our humanness, difficulties in relationships can occur.
 In such cases, we are to respond as the Scripture states: “. . .
 Clothe yourselves with compassion, kindness, humility, gentleness, and patience.
 Bear with each other and forgive whatever grievances you may have against one another,” (Colossians 3:12, 13a NIV).
 We should expect the Holy Spirit to lead us as we interact with those who have made unwise or immature choices.
 We value patience with each other’s weaknesses and occasional poor judgment.

 Love Helps Us Bear Each Other’s Burdens

-We are responsible to come alongside those experiencing grief, discouragement, illness, tragedy, or other personal trials.
+We are responsible for coming alongside those experiencing grief, discouragement, illness, tragedy, or other personal trials.
 Expressions of bearing one another’s burdens include comfort, encouragement, consolation, and intercession.
-“Carry each other’s burdens, and in this way you will fulfill the law of Christ,” (Galatians 6:2 NIV).
+“Carry each other’s burdens, and in this way, you will fulfill the law of Christ” (Galatians 6:2 NIV).
 We should follow the Spirit’s promptings to express our love and concern for each other, especially during hard times.
 We value supporting each other.

 Love Is Truthful

 Speaking the truth to each other with love will strengthen our community.
 “Therefore, each of you must put off falsehood and speak truthfully to his neighbor, for we are all members of one body” (Ephesians 4:25 NIV).
 We should follow the Spirit’s leading to speak to each other about struggles, choices, and issues which, if left unaddressed could lead to bigger problems.
 “Looking the other way” is unloving.
 We value productive, loving, solution-oriented interaction.